 Last week, the Court of Appeals of Missouri decided a subsequent remedial measures case that I think is of interest to all personal injury lawyers no matter where you practice.

 The subsequent remedial measures rule is one of those law school standards that any second-year student can explain in about two minutes.
 Despite its seeming simplicity, as we see in Emerson v.
 Garvin Group, the rule is more complicated to apply.

 Plaintiff was employed by Raven Industries and was responsible for performing electrical assembly work.
 Due to the nature of the company’s work, the electrical plant floors had to be stripped, waxed, and buffed to comply with static electricity issues.
 This work was done by the Garvin Group.

 During a routine shift, the Garvin Group had begun the process of treating the plant floors near the plaintiff.
-When plaintiff left her work station to get necessary electrical parts, she slipped and fell in the area that had just been treated.
-Plaintiff suffered wrist injuries due to the fall.
+When the plaintiff left her work station to get necessary electrical parts, she slipped and fell in the area that had just been treated.
+Plaintiff suffered wrist injuries because of the fall.

 After the accident, it was noted that the Garvin Group had not marked the treated area with cones or tape.

 At trial, the plaintiff sought to introduce evidence that after the injury, Raven instructed the Garvin Group to mark the recently treated areas of the floor.
 The trial court excluded this evidence as a subsequent remedial measure.

 The subsequent remedial measures rule is a part of evidence law.
 This is a policy rule that prohibits the court from hearing evidence of what a defendant did after an incident if that evidence is introduced to prove negligence, culpable conduct, defect, or a need for a warning.
 Such evidence can be used for other purposes, including proof of ownership or control over a thing.